 We work closely with the English department to ensure Accelerated Reader system) and other reading initiatives ensure that we can help students discover reading for pleasure and provide additional assistance where needed.
 Links with other departments in the school mean we have relevant resources for all subjects and many teachers take advantage of the facilities we offer and bring classes in for research lessonsthat student learning is fully supported by the library.
 Fortnightly library lessons for KS3 students (where we use the

 We have books that appeal to everyone.
 Reference, textand non-fiction books are available, as well as up to date periodicals to support learning.
 We have a vast range of fiction from classics to current best-sellers, and we welcome suggestions for new titles.
 We also have picture books, graphic novels/Manga, Quick Reads and novels in other languages.

 We are always excited to welcome authors, illustrators, historians and politicians to the library for talks and workshops to enthuse students and create a buzz about reading.

 Our library is staffed by librarians Ann Smy and Grace Lighterness, who support and assist all students and staff.
 If you have questions about the library, please email us at email@example.com

-Take a look at our catalogue news page for great World Book Day events - just click here for the Library catalogue (Oliver)
+Take a look at our catalogue news page for forthcoming events and useful links - just click here for the Library catalogue (Oliver)